crossbario/autobahn-python/doc/pages/installation.rst

 ::

-   pip install autobahn
+   $ pip install autobahn

-You can also specify install variants
+You can also specify install variants (see below)

 ::